nheidner/renergy-js/src/markdown/en/one-column-pages/tire-recycling-concept.md

   # Concept

-  ## Production of micro rubber powder from end-of-life tyres and rubber residues
+  ## Production of micro rubber powder from end-of-life tires and rubber residues

-  The Renergy RC 400/05 Tyre Recycling and Rubber Powder Processing System was developed for the material recovery of end-of-life tyres and rubber residues as an alternative to the disadvantageous incineration.
+  The Renergy RC 400/05 Tire Recycling and Rubber Powder Processing System was developed for the material recovery of end-of-life tires and rubber residues as an alternative to the disadvantageous incineration.
 For Renergy, these residues are not only an ecologic challenge but also primarily a valuable resource.

   The produced micro rubber powder can either be utilised as aggregate in rubber mixtures or for the production of elastomeric alloys with characteristics similar to thermoplastic elastomers (TPE).